Nick Viall And Vanessa Grimaldi Break-Up? Nick Only Wants Fame, Not A Wedding

-Nick Viall and Vanessa Grimaldi may be nearing a break-up, with rumors that the Bachelor couple is struggling to adjust to life after the cameras have turned off and may be more concerned with walking down the red carpet than walking down the aisle.
+Nick Viall and Vanessa Grimaldi may be nearing a break-up, with rumors that the Bachelor couple is struggling to adjust to life after the cameras have turned off, and that they may be more concerned with walking down the red carpet than walking down the aisle.

-Even before this season of The Bachelor came to a conclusion, there were rumors that Nick wasn’t really seeking a wife from his third appearance on the franchise but rather had ideas of becoming a star.
-Those rumors have intensified now that the show has come to an end and Nick and Vanessa start their life after the show.
+Even before this season of The Bachelor came to a conclusion, there were rumors that Nick wasn’t really seeking a wife from his third appearance on the franchise, but rather had ideas of becoming a star.
+Those rumors have intensified now that the show has come to an end, and Nick and Vanessa have started their life after the show.

 A report from Us Weekly noted that Vanessa Grimaldi is having a difficult time dealing with Nick’s time in the spotlight.
 Viall is appearing on Dancing with the Stars, leaving little time for the couple to actually be together.